jpmedley/mdn-helper/README.md

 **Flags:**

-* `-n`: The name of the interface being documented.
+`-n`: The name of the interface being documented.
 This flag provides the interface\'s name for use in member pages.
 It does not create an overview, interface, or constructor page.

+At least one of the following:
 * `-o`: (Optional) Indicates that an *overview* page should be created.
 * `-i`: (Optional) Indicates that an *interface* page should be created.
 * `-c`: (Optional) Indicates that a *constructor* page should be created.